-- Washington's people and places.
-There is no single solution for improved siting and permitting processes.
-Rather, a variety of efforts and investments will help bring together state, local, tribal, and federal governments, communities, workers, clean energy project developers, and others to succeed in this essential task. - (3) Efficient and effective siting and permitting will benefit from early and meaningful community and tribal engagement, and from up-front planning including identification of areas of higher and lower levels of impact, and nonproject environmental review that identifies measures to avoid, minimize, and mitigate project impacts. - (4) Incorporating the principles and strategies identified in subsections (1), (2), and (3) of this section, the legislature intends to invest in, facilitate, and require better coordinated, faster environmental review and permitting decisions by state and local governments. - (5) Therefore, it is the intent of the legislature to support efficient, effective siting and permitting of clean energy projects through a variety of interventions, including: - (a) Establishing an interagency clean energy siting coordinating council to improve siting and permitting of clean energy projects; - (b) Creating a designation for clean energy projects of statewide significance; - (c) Creating a fully coordinated permit process for clean energy projects; - (d) Improving processes for review of clean energy projects under the state environmental policy act; - (e) Requiring preparation of separate nonproject environmental impact statements for green electrolytic and renewable hydrogen projects and colocated battery energy storage facilities, onshore utility-scale wind energy projects and colocated battery energy storage facilities, and for solar energy projects and colocated battery energy storage facilities, with the goal of preparing these nonproject reviews by June 30, 2025; and - 34 (f) Requiring the Washington State University energy program to 35 complete by June 30, 2025, a least-conflict siting process for pumped 36 storage projects in Washington.
+- improved siting and permitting processes.
+Rather, a variety of efforts and investments will help bring together state, local, tribal, and federal governments, communities, workers, clean energy project developers, and others to succeed in this essential task. - (3) Efficient and effective siting and permitting will benefit from early and meaningful community and tribal engagement, and from up-front planning including identification of least-conflict sites, and nonproject environmental review that identifies measures to avoid, minimize, and mitigate project impacts. - (4) Incorporating the principles and strategies identified in subsections (1), (2), and (3) of this section, the legislature intends to invest in, facilitate, and require better coordinated, faster environmental review and permitting decisions by state and local governments. - (5) Therefore, it is the intent of the legislature to support efficient, effective siting and permitting of clean energy projects through a variety of interventions, including: - (a) Establishing an interagency clean energy siting coordinating council to improve siting and permitting of clean energy projects; - (b) Creating a designation for clean energy projects of statewide significance; - (c) Creating a fully coordinated permit process for clean energy projects; - (d) Improving processes for review of clean energy projects under the state environmental policy act; - (e) Requiring preparation of separate nonproject environmental impact statements for green electrolytic and renewable hydrogen projects and colocated battery energy storage facilities, onshore utility-scale wind energy projects and colocated battery energy storage facilities, and for solar energy projects and colocated battery energy storage facilities, with the goal of preparing these nonproject reviews by June 30, 2025; and - 33 (f) Requiring the Washington State University energy program to 34 complete by June 30, 2025, a least-conflict siting process for pumped 35 storage projects in Washington.